sheazywi/Sheazywi/README.md

 *   🌍  I'm based in Quebec, Canada.
 *   ✉️  You can contact me at [sheazywi@gmail.com](mailto:sheazywi@gmail.com)
 *   🚀  I'm currently working on [StarBounded.](http://starbounded.com)
 *   🧠  I'm currently learning Java, C#, Python and other weird stuff.
-I happen to know Luau, abit of Node.js and some of the classic front-end web.
+I happen to know Luau, majority of Javascript and some of the classic front-end web.
 *   🤝  I'm open to collaborating on projects.
 I'm open to proposition.
 *   🪨  I also have minor projects on [Modrinth](https://modrinth.com/user/Sheazywi).
    <a href="https://www.twitch.tv/sheazy_wi" target="_blank" rel="noreferrer">